MiTsSsS/MiTsSsS.github.io/README.md

 # Education
 ## BS in Computer Science with an emphasis in Game Development
-### American University of Science and Technology
+### American University of Science and Technology (Ashrafieh, Lebanon)
-- Oct 2017 – Feb 2022	Lebanon, Achrafieh
+- Oct 2017 – Feb 2022
 - Graduated with Honors
 - GPA: 3.41/4.0